tara8082/Project_2/README.md

-**2. The notebook titled "-----" contains code to extract listing data from Zillow's HTML.
+**2. The notebook titled "Features_and_LinearRegression.ipynb" contains code to extract listing data from Zillow's HTML.
 The output is saved to a CSV and opened as a dataframe.

 - Listing Address
 - Sale Price